oreilly/couchdb-guide/README.md

 </dl>

 <p>The draft of the next edition is a continual work in progress.
 Like the trunk of an open source project, we will eventually cut from this and hand it over to our publishers.
 Once the publishing process is complete, we will take back the XML they provide us and convert it into HTML.
 Like a tag of an open source project, this HTML will be frozen in place as an official edition of the book.
-While we won't update the official English editions of the book after publication, the translations are subject to change and may be updated at any time.
+Translations are subject to change and may be updated at any time.

 <h2>Contributions</h2>